sarthaksavvy/100DaysOfAWS/Day-0277-100DaysOfAWS.md

-# Day 28 AWS Code Commit
+# Day 27 Amazon Elastic Beanstalk Deployment Strategies

-**Congrat, since you are here this means you have completed Day 27 and working on Day 28**
+**Congrat, since you are here this means you have completed Day 26 and working on Day 27**

 ## Hands on video
 <a href="https://youtu.be/8DX_QdfCZTQ">